Friday, January 30, 2015

 of Tucson.

-Monika: Could you elaborate more on the work of the transgender rights organizations that you are a member of?
+Monika: Could you share more about the work of the transgender rights organizations you are involved with?

 Abby: The mission of the Southern Arizona Gender Alliance (SAGA) is to provide education, advocacy, support, outreach, and other programs for transgender, transsexual, genderqueer, two-spirit, butch, femme, gender fluid, other gender nonconforming, and intersex people and their families, allies, service providers, employers, and others.